Ninja-Squad/ninja-squad.github.com/_posts/2016-01-08-new-angular-2-chapter-for-new-year.md

 and then we’ll release updates with new chapters on more advanced topics.
 Obviously, you'll be notified and will get these updates for free if you bought the book.

-To keep you busy while you wait a few days for the ebook release, we added some [content to the free samples](https://books.ninja-squad.com/angular2#toc).
+To keep you busy while you wait for the ebook release, we added some [content to the free samples](https://books.ninja-squad.com/angular2#toc).

 <div class="row-fluid">